sjet47/blog/content/posts/Linux/syscall_irl/index.md

 };
 ```

-Since the stack grows from higher address to lower, we need to push registers on stack in the reverse order of the fields defined in `struct pt_regs`.
-The `PUSH_AND_CLEAR_REGS` is a trivial macro that will push from `di` to `r15` on stack and then clear them.
-It also set the `rax`(the return value) to `-ENOSYS` as a default return value.
+Since the stack grows from higher to lower addresses, we need to push the registers onto the stack in the reverse order of the fields defined in `struct pt_regs`.
+The `PUSH_AND_CLEAR_REGS` macro will push the registers from `di` to `r15` onto the stack and then clear them.
+It also sets the `rax` register (used for the return value) to `-ENOSYS` as a default return value.

 ```asm
 	/* IRQs are off. */